Abernathy House

 Home sweet home.

-Built in 1892 for Moses Henry Abernathy and his wife, Louisa Christina Fritz, this elegant Queen Anne home is one of Blakesburg’s most treasured landmarks, noted for its turret, wraparound porch, detailed woodwork, and graceful rounded rooms.
+Built in 1892 for Moses Henry Abernathy and his wife, Louisa Christina Fritz, this elegant Queen Anne style home is one of Blakesburg’s most treasured landmarks, noted for its turret, wraparound porch, detailed woodwork, and graceful rounded rooms.

 The Abernathy family lived in the home for more than seventy-five years, remaining its sole occupants until 1968 when the property was sold outside the family for the first time.
 Two additional families later called the house home until 2010, when the daily rhythms of family life fell quiet.
 In the years to follow, it stood quietly maintained but unoccupied.
 In 2024, the Blakesburg Historical Preservation Society purchased the Abernathy House to preserve this remarkable piece of the community’s heritage and ensure it remains accessible to the public.